AceGabrielFigueroa/Wen-Fresh/README.md

 + Twilio

-# How to set up for your own use
+# Setting up your own server
 1. Clone the repo to a [directory](https://github.com/AceGabrielFigueroa/Wen-Fresh.git).

 2. After cloning the repository, install the dependencies for python.